NEVER TOO LATE TO LEARN HOW TO DO YOUR MAKEUP - KEEP IT SIMPLE WITH EYES 101

 You want to use an undereye concealer one to two shades lighter than your skin color.
 Using an undereye concealer hides dark circles and gives a lifting effect.
 It also bounces light bringing more attention and focus to the center of your eye.

 This waterproof undereye concealer has an easy-to-blend consistency with excellent coverage.
 It has great staying power and wears throughout the day.
 It may pull in the creases a little if you don’t set it with translucent powder.
-To remedy this, gently pat the area with your clean ring finer or use a sponge to reblend.
+To remedy this, gently pat the area with your clean ring finer or use a sponge to blend.
 Blending with a moist sponge or finger for more mature skin will also smooth out the product.
 When setting the undereye concealer with translucent powder, use a light layer and the moist sponge trick again to soften.

 This product is a stick foundation but works well as an undereye concealer, especially on more mature skin.
 The lightweight formula provides a smooth finish and is easy to apply under and on top of the eyes.
 I recommend using your ring finger instead of a sponge or brush.
-The warmth of your finger warms up the product and allows for a more refined finish on more mature skin.
+The warmth of your finger warms up the product and allows for a more refined finish.
 Feel free to test using a sponge, a brush, and a ring finger to see what works best for you.
 Again, use a shade or two lighter than your skin color for best results.
 The end applicator brushes’ on this product is intended for applying as a foundation.

 Base Color Choices